-sync(folder: Union[str, Path], minify=True) \rightarrow None
+sync(folder: Union[str, Path], minify: bool = True, keep: Union[None, list, str] = None) \rightarrow None

 Sync a local directory to the root of remote filesystem.

 For each local file, check the remote file's hash, and transfer if they differ.
 If a file/folder exists on the remote filesystem that doesn't exist in the local folder, then delete it.